 - Cascabel peppers which I discovered through Ottolenghi’s book Flavour are a pretty delicious alternative and provide a similar sweet and smokey vibe.

-- Chipotle peppers which can be bought in cans or dried.
-They’ve got a little more heat to them than ancho chilies so you won’t want to use as much.
+- Chipotle peppers can be bought in cans or dried.
+They’ve got a little more heat to them than ancho chillies so you won’t want to use as much.

 - Dried Guajillo peppers are smoked and have a deliciously rich and sweet berry-like flavour that is similar to the deep notes of ancho chili.